mikonapoli/datacasual-old/_posts/2020-03-07-private-fastpages-on-kubernetes.md

 ---
-title: "Private FastPages on K8S"
+title: "Private FastPages on Kubernetes"
 summary: "How I deployed FastPages as a tool for our data tribe to share information and insights on the private Kubernetes cluster at my workplace"
 toc: true
 categories: [fastpages, kubernetes]